Ryan Murray

 Recent Cases:-

-• R v F [2024].
-Defending a man charged with rape and other associated sexual offences, having allegedly performed sexual acts upon the complainant whilst she was in and out of sleep.
+• R v X [2024].
+Defending a man charged with offences of rape and other serious sexual offences allegedly committed against several of his grandchildren.

 • R v C [2024].
 Defending a man charged with attempted murder, having used a Stanley knife to slit the throat of a female friend who had entered his flat in the early hours of the morning via a window.